When to contact your local ADA Coordinator

 Find your local ADA Coordinator

-The table below lists the most recent ADA Coordinator contact information we have on file for each municipality.
-It is listed in alphabetical order by city or town name.
+The table below lists the most recent ADA Coordinator contact information we have on file for Massachusetts cities, towns, housing authorities, and public k-12 school districts.
+It is listed in alphabetical order by organization name.

-Type your city or town name in the search bar to find your local ADA Coordinator’s contact information.
+Type your city, town, or organization name in the search bar to find an ADA Coordinator’s contact information.

-In most cities and towns, there is only one ADA Coordinator and they handle both types of requests.
+In most cities, towns, housing authorities, and school districts, there is only one ADA Coordinator and they serve both populations.

 Missing or inaccurate information